-In North America we are obsessed with protein.
-Discover the myths you may have about this important topic and surprising truth.
+The protein myth in North America is huge!
+We are obsessed with protein.
+Discover the myths you may have about this important topic and the surprising truth.

 Myth #1 You need more protein to be healthy and strong.

 Truth: The average man in the US eats 175% more protein than the recommended daily allowance and the average woman eats 144% more.
 Surgeon General’s Report, 1988

 Myth #2 Plant proteins are incomplete and need to be complemented for adequate protein.

 Truth: All vegetables and grains contain eight of the essential amino acids and the 12 other nonessential ones.
 Beans have more protein per calorie than meat.